nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Saving the user's theme preference ensures a consistent experience each time the application is launched, enhancing usability.
 * **Error Handling**
     * Invalid theme inputs raises clear errors, guiding users on valid options.
-    * `ThemePreference` manages file I/O errors with warnings, defaulting to "LIGHT" if any issues arise with loading or saving preferences.
+    * `ThemePreference` manages file I/O errors with warnings, defaulting to `LIGHT` if any issues arise with loading or saving preferences.

 ### Import feature

 #### Implementation

-The import command allows users to import multiple contacts from a .csv file.
+The `import` command allows users to import multiple contacts from a .csv file.
 The command allows for convenient distribution and importing of contacts.
 Contact distributors (e.g. course coordinators) can compile many contacts at a time (e.g. course TAs), with appropriate contact information and distributte them to users.<br>

 The command format is as follows:<br>
 `import​`